Frequently asked questions about Ohio Home Education Notification procedures:

 It is not clear if the federal Family Educational Rights and Privacy Act (FERPA) applies to homeschooled students.
 Therefore, it is recommended that you include the following statement on your Notice of Intent to Homeschool:

-“We hereby inform the school board that no personally identifiable information, including directory information as defined in Ohio revised Code 3319.321-B-1, should be released without prior written consent from us, the parents.”
+“We hereby inform the school board that no personally identifiable information, including directory information as defined in Ohio Administrative Code 3319.321-B-1, should be released without prior written consent from us, the parents.”

 Should I give information to school officials over the phone?

 No. It is recommended that you do all communicating with school officials in writing.
-This will establish records of your communication, which should be kept in a file.
+This will establish a record of your communications, which should be kept in a file.

 Is there a source for legal counsel designed for homeschoolers?